404adulkeat/404adulkeat/README.md

 ## 🚀 About Me

 💻 Software Developer focused on modern web technologies.
-⚡ Building scalable full-stack applications with React and ASP.NET Core (C#).
-🎨 Passionate about clean, responsive UI using Tailwind CSS.
-🎯 Focused on performance, maintainability, and modern design principles.

----

-## 🚀 About Me

-💻 Software Developer focused on modern web technologies.
 ⚡ Building scalable full-stack applications with React, ASP.NET Core (C#) and Node.js.
 🎨 Passionate about clean, responsive UI using Tailwind CSS.
 🎯 Focused on performance, maintainability, and modern design principles.